 We are striped bass specialists!
 This is one of our most popular trips!
-Striped Bass migrate to Massachusetts coastal waters and waters off Cape Ann around the first of May and stay through October.
+Striped Bass migrate to Massachusetts coastal waters and waters off Cape Ann around the end of May and stay through October.
 Bass catches range from 3 to 25 pounds, with fish taken in the 40 to 50 lb. range on bait.

 CASH ONLY on all trips.
 Please add 20% gratuity for mates.
 All tackle included or you can bring your own.
 Spinning rods and reels by Penn.

 BARTER TRIPS AVAILABLE If you have deer on your property a 50% barter may be available on this trip.

 Central to eastern Massachusetts or Maine only (1-4 person trips) call Nick 508-284-2909

 BARTER TRIPS AVAILABLE!
 If you have private deer hunting property and want to barter 1/2 a stripe bass trip, please call me.
 508-284-2909

 Read more about striped bass fishing gloucester massachusetts in this post from Good Morning Gloucester.

 Here is more information about striped bass fishing from the Marine Fisheries Advisory Commission, which take effect on May 1, 2020.

 New recreational fishing rules have been adopted in Massachusetts to increase the conservation of Atlantic striped bass.
 The size of fish that can be recreationally harvested has been further restricted to end overfishing on the resource, while additional fishing gear requirements have been established to address recreational catch and release mortality.
 The commercial striped bass fishery has been similarly reduced through a quota cut.
 These changes were recommended by the Division of Marine Fisheries, approved by the Marine Fisheries Advisory Commission, and take effect on May 1, 2020.